The Chinese Historical Society of America offers educators classroom resources that they can use before, during, or after their visit to the museum.

 Chinese American: Exclusion/Inclusion Curriculum Guide

 These classroom materials provide an abundance of information for educators who are teaching about immigration policies, the Chinese American experience, or the Chinese Exclusion laws.
 Click the image above or here to download the packet.
 Here are some helpful tips in regards to navigating this resource.

-- This classroom material guide is broken down into three topics:
+This classroom material guide is divided into topics:

 - The “Chinese Question” (from 1784- 1882) starts on page 14

 - The Exclusion Period (from 1882-1943) starts on page 21

 - A Journey of Unforgetting (from 1943- present) starts on page 28

 - To access the printable resources (photographs, painting reproductions, letters, etc.) go to page 89.

 The Table of Content titles within the pdf are all clickable.
 To access a particular section, click on the the title and it will jump straight to the page.

 Towards Equality: California’s Chinese American Women Curriculum Guide